Ashwagandha: benefits, dosage, contraindications

 Fatigue ✪✪✪✪✪

-Thanks to its adaptogenic properties, Ashwagandha helps reduce the perception of fatigue and increase vitality in some clinical studies.
-It should be noted that a slight increase in testosterone and DHEA-S levels has been observed, which may partially explain the results.
-Additionally, Ashwagandha is traditionally used in infectious states and as an adjuvant in diseases caused by immune deficiency.
+Thanks to its adaptogenic properties, Ashwagandha can reduce perceived fatigue and increase vitality in some clinical studies.
+Note that a slight increase in testosterone and DHEA-S levels has been observed, which may partly explain the results.
+Additionally, Ashwagandha is traditionally used in infectious conditions and as an adjuvant in diseases caused by insufficient immune defenses.

 Posologie